sneha2002-alt/Omnifood-responsive-website/README.md

 HTML: Used for structuring the web pages.
 CSS: Used for styling and layout design.
 JavaScript: Used for interactivity and dynamic content.

-How to Use:
-Clone the Repository: Clone the Omnifood Meal Selector repository to your local machine using the following command Open the Website: Navigate to the project directory and open the index.html file in your preferred web browser.
+Open the Website: Navigate to the project directory and open the index.html file in your preferred web browser.

 Select Meals: Browse through the meal options for breakfast, lunch, and dinner.
 Click on each meal to view detailed information.